Bacterial Vaginosis

 Untreated or diagnosed too late, bacterial vaginosis can lead to cervicitis in women.
 Cervicitis is associated with an initial local inflammation involving the entire cervical canal and sometimes the deeper layers of the cervical canal mucosa.
 The damaged cervix, in turn, promotes the migration of bacteria into the fallopian tubes and the uterus, thereby causing inflammation of the pelvic organs.

-Miscarriage And Pregnancy Complications
+Miscarriage and Pregnancy Complications

 With bacterial vaginosis, there is an increased risk of miscarriage, early deliveryTrusted Source and low birth weight for pregnant patients.
 Bacterial vaginosis can also cause infections of the amniotic fluid.
 If you are pregnant and suspect vaginosis, immediately notify your healthcare provider, who will implement appropriate treatment.